 - i.
+Increasing the usage of natural gas as India build smart cities and green corridors ultimately leading to a gas based economy to combat climate issues. - ii.
+Allow greater recognition of role of gas in India's energy mix.
+We may consider promoting Natural gas grid in India. - iii.
 The steps for incentivizing domestic production have been largely covered in the upstream section.
-What needs to be added is infrastructure for LNG, including terminals, tankers and technology for building LNG ships and optimally balancing international supply sources for protection from volatilities due to supply disruptions and price shocks. - ii.
+What needs to be added is infrastructure for LNG, including terminals, tankers and technology for building LNG ships and optimally balancing international supply sources for protection from volatilities due to supply disruptions and price shocks.

+- iv.
 Progress is hampered due to lack of an integrated centralized longterm national pipeline grid development plan.
-This should enable optimization of existing infrastructure, interconnectivity of regional pipelines and a dynamic and supportive regulatory process for proactive network development to reach the commodity across the country - direct consumers and industries as well as piped natural gas to households besides encouraging Compressed Natural Gas (CNG) for automotive use by creating 'green highways'. - iii.
-The policy and regulatory framework should act as an impetus for development and not as an impediment.
+This should enable optimization of existing infrastructure, interconnectivity of regional pipelines and a dynamic and supportive regulatory process for proactive network development to reach the commodity across the country - direct consumers and industries as well as piped natural gas to households besides encouraging Compressed Natural Gas (CNG) for automotive use by creating 'green highways'. - v.
+The policy and regulatory framework should act as an impetus for development.
 There should be a clear roadmap for rolling out CGD network and framework to create anchor demand customers.
 The regulatory framework and policy should proactively and periodically address ground realities particularly regarding laying of networks and recovery of costs.
-The issue of 'virtual pipelines' and transport of LNG through trucks should be adequately addressed. - iv.
-To allow greater penetration of natural gas, we should build capacity for fabrication of cryogenic vessels, tanks, tankers including LNG ships, port infrastructure for hydrocarbons, FSUs and LNG terminals. - v.
-A market base approach for pricing would adequately incentivize domestic production and imports while protecting the consumer interest through increased competition.
-A part of the domestic production can be traded on the exchange to enable the gas producer take advantage of free and transparent pricing mechanism.
+The issue of 'virtual pipelines' and transport of LNG through trucks should be adequately addressed. - vi.
+A market based approach for pricing would adequately incentivize domestic production and imports while protecting the consumer interest through increased competition.
+A part of the domestic production can be traded on the exchange to enable the gas producer take advantage of free and transparent pricing mechanism. - vii.

-vi.
 The natural gas sector suffers from a host of infirmities regarding customs duty, VAT, CST and various provisions of the Income Tax Act which place it at a disadvantage as compared to other fossil fuels.
 Moreover, the sector should not only be a part of GST from day one but be covered under a uniform tax regime and become an integral part of the smart cities and industrial corridor development programme.